raspberrypi/usbboot/Readme.md

-# USB boot code
+# USB device boot code

 This is the USB MSD boot code which should work on the Raspberry Pi model A, Compute Module, Compute Module 3, Compute Module 4 and Raspberry Pi Zero.

-This version of rpiboot has been modified to work from directories which contain the booting firmware.
-There is a msd/ directory which contains bootcode.bin and start.elf to turn the Raspberry Pi device into a USB Mass Storage Device (MSD).
-If run without arguments embedded versions of bootcode.bin and start.elf are used to enable the MSD behaviour.
+The default behaviour when run with no arguments is to boot the Raspberry Pi with special firmware sot that it emulates USB Mass Storage Device (MSD).
+The host OS will treat this as a normal USB mass storage device and allowing the file-system to be accessed.
+If the storage has not been formatted then (default for Compute Module) then the [Raspberry Pi Imager App](https://www.raspberrypi.com/software/) can be used to install a new operating system.

+Since `RPIBOOT` is a generic firmware loading interface it is possible to load other versions of the firmware by passing the `-d` flag to specify the directory where the firmware should be loaded from.
+E.g. The firmware in the [msd](msd/README.md) can be replaced with newer/older versions.

-For more information run 'rpiboot -h'
+For more information run `rpiboot -h`

 ## Building

-### Ubuntu
+### Linux / Cygwin / WSL
-Clone this on your Pi or an Ubuntu linux machine
+Clone this on your Pi or a Linux machine.
+Make sure that the system date is set correctly, otherwise, Git may produce an error.

 ```
+sudo apt install git libusb-1.0-0-dev
 git clone --depth=1 https://github.com/raspberrypi/usbboot
-cd usbboot
-sudo apt install libusb-1.0-0-dev
 make
 sudo ./rpiboot
 ```